 5. RV wheel levelers – There’s nothing more frustrating than arriving at your campsite to discover that your RV is on uneven ground.
 Leveling can be easily achieved in minutes by using RV levelers.
 Just make sure that you choose ones that are compatible with your vehicle’s wheel type and size.

 6. RV Toilet Paper – In case you didn’t know, you shouldn’t use regular loo paper in an RV; it could end up clogging your plumbing.
 You need TP that breaks up rapidly and won’t clog up your system.
-Scott’s Rapid-Dissolving Bath Tissue is durable when used, yet gentle on the skin; it doesn’t break apart until it’s in the toilet.
+Scott’s Rapid-Dissolving Bath Tissue.

 7. Portable Ice Maker – Most RVs have limited ability to make ice.
 They either can’t make enough of it or it takes forever.
 That’s when a portable ice maker becomes indispensable.
 This one can deliver a batch within six minutes!